Why Vasion Customers Don’t Have To Worry About Windows Protected Print

 How long do I really have?

-A: Realistically, probably 3-5 years, not 1-2.
+Realistically, probably 3-5 years, not 1-2.
 Microsoft has already adjusted dates based on feedback.
-With Vasion's spring 2026 IPP launch, you'll have a full year before Microsoft's 2027 timeline.
+With Vasion's Spring 2026 launch, you'll have a full year before Microsoft's 2027 timeline.

 The Question That Actually Matters